Rodemfr/MicronetToNMEA/README.md

 - Once you have attached MicronetToNMEA to a Micronet network, it will automatically enter in NMEA conversion mode at each power-up.
 You don't need a connect a console anymore unless you want to attach to another network.
 - When in conversion mode, if you want to come back to the configuration menu in the console, just press "ESC" key
 - MicronetToNMEA listens to calibration values transiting on the network and will apply them to the converted values (wind speed factor, temperature offset, etc.).
-So if you change your sensor calibration from your Micronet display, MicronetToNMEA will memorize the new value if it is in range. **/!\ Be careful that these calibration values are only intercepted in NMEA conversion mode**
+So if you change your sensor calibration from your Micronet display, MicronetToNMEA will memorize the new value if it is in range. **/!\ Be careful that these calibration values are only processed in NMEA conversion mode**
 - Calibration values, as well as attached network ID are all saved in EEPROM so that you don't need to enter them again in the system at each power-up.
 - There is a menu "Scan surrounding Micronet traffic" allowing to scan all micronet traffic around you.
 This is useful to understand how devices are speaking to each other.
 - There is also a menu "Test RF quality", useful to evaluate where to put MicronetoNMEA in your boat to maximize signal strength